INDEPENDENT & UNBIASED

 A: While golfers have been conditioned to consider distance to the exclusion of nearly everything else, even within the Players Distance category, we recommended looking at the little numbers and looking for small circles.
 When comparing metrics like distance and ball speed, be sure to look at your standard deviations (the small numbers usually found under the big ones on the data screen).
 Smaller numbers mean better consistency, which will usually mean more than an extra yard or two on the golf course.
 Similarly, look for tighter dispersion ellipses (small circles).
 We can’t overstate the importance of consistency with irons.

 Every year, golf companies promise more yards, and sometimes they deliver.
 But at what cost?
 One of the easiest (and frequently employed) methods to increase distance is to decrease loft; essentially turning yesterday's 6-iron into today's 7-iron.
-While we all understand that accuracy and consistency are the most important elements of competent iron play, almost inexplicably, distance is still what moves the needle in the iron category.
+While we all understand that accuracy and consistency are the most essential elements of competent iron play, almost inexplicably, distance is still what moves the needle in the iron category.

 Q: How are the irons in the test fit to each golfer?